What is an Agile Company?

 • and the most important four words, Can I help you?

 I truly believe that we all want a fulfilling job which improves our world.
-I cannot understand other reasons to spend 40 hours and more per week for something less valuable.
+I cannot understand other reasons to spend 40 hours and more per week on something less valuable.
 Take the above principles and apply them to your daily work.
 There are universal values to establish a working atmosphere you are proud of.

 I agree with all of you to desire a fulfilling job is only true if you earn enough money to pay your monthly bills.